List of Death in Paradise characters: Detective Inspector Humphrey Goodman

 Humphrey Goodman is a Police Detective from London who is assigned to Saint Marie after the murder of D.I.
 Richard Poole at the start of Series 3.
 Clues from Poole's investigation helped Goodman reveal the motive and the killer's identity, with Goodman commenting that Poole had essentially "solved his own murder."
 Goodman stayed on in Saint Marie after his wife Sally announced she would not be joining him on the Caribbean island.
 He became the chief inspector on the island, and took to Poole's old habit of announcing the murderer in front of all the suspects and his police team.
 Though he is very clumsy, often forgetting things or finding himself with nothing to take notes on, he has a knack at being able to solve murders instantly, looking at the meaning of small details, much like his predecessor.
 He embraced Caribbean life much more than Poole did, often dressing casually when off-duty and regularly had alcohol to drink at Catherine's bar, instead of always dressing in a full suit and drinking nothing but tea like Poole.

 After declining to get back together with his ex-wife Sally at the end of Series 3, he developed feelings for his detective sergeant, Camille Bordey, often coming close to revealing his feelings for her.
 He tried to stop her leaving when she was offered a new job in Paris, but ultimately conceded, and the two shared a brief kiss just as she left the island.
 Her successor, DS Florence Cassell, also got along great with Goodman, often sharing jokes and they dedicate a drink to Camille after their first solved case.
 He would later develop romantic feelings for Martha Lloyd, a British tourist, and they kissed at the start of series 6.
 She leaves the island in Episode 4 to start her dream job in London, but after a case takes Humphrey to London he meets up with her and they reconcile.
 After solving the case, he decides to resign as DI on Saint Marie to remain with Martha in London.
 He was replaced by DI Jack Mooney (Ardal O'Hanlon).

-Humphrey Goodman and Martha also appear in the spin-off version, Beyond Paradise since February 2023.
+Humphrey Goodman and Martha also appear in the spin-off series, Beyond Paradise, which has aired since February 2023.